wonderfan/php/laravel/read-the-codes.md

-+ The entry point is the file index.php under the public directory;
+**The entry point is the file index.php under the public directory**

 ### The main content in the index.php